fablabnk/PCB-SummerSchool/SESSION2.md

 # Session 2

+- Take up examples and power
+	- HagiwoMixer/Trigg in two forms/WeevilEye/Torn/Blinkies
 - Arrange seating better for collaboration
-- Bring soldered blinkies
 - Check links in this doc work!

 ## Topics for Today

+- Introduction Round
 - Recap of Last Week's Workflow
 - Silkscreening and Other Artistic Techniques
 - It's "Choose a End-Goal Project" Time :)
 - How to Make a Schematic
+- Session Break
+- Supported Project Work

 ## Recap of Workflow

 1. Make schematic, perform ERC check
 	- done for us today - more on this next week!
-2. Plan board outline
-	- This happens on the "edge cuts" layer
-3. Assign footprints to components
+2. Assign footprints to components
 	- Through-hole vs surface mount
 	- Perform physical component check (calipers out!)
+3. Setup Your Board
+	- In PCB Editor go to "File -> Board Setup" and pay attention to:
+		- Board Stackup: "Board Editor Layers" and "Physical Stackup" pages
+		- Design Rules: Constraints (ideally should match [JLCPCB capabilities](https://jlcpcb.com/capabilities/pcb-capabilities))
+4. Draw/import board outline
+	- On the "edge cuts" layer!
-4. Layout the PCB
+5. Layout the PCB
 	- Place your components
 	- Perform DRC check
-5. Route traces
+6. Route traces/create planes
 	- Perform DRC check (yes, again!)
-6. Export, Upload and Check
+7. Export, upload and check
 	- Install Fabrication Toolkit plugin
 	- Export Gerber/Drill Files, Upload to JLCPCB, Perform Online DFM check (1st time)
-7. Silkscreening and graphics
+8. Add and position silkscreening and graphics
+	- Position component references for hand soldering
 	- Add cool looking graphics
-	- Final visual check in 3D Viewer
+	- Perform final visual check in 3D Viewer
 	- Export Gerber/Drill Files, Upload to JLCPCB, Perform Online DFM check (2nd time)

 ## Silkscreening and Other Artistic Techniques

-Remember that the [PCB is our palette](https://github.com/fablabnk/PCB-SummerSchool/tree/main/DesignElements/PCBPalette.png) and there are many ways to use it's features and limitations creatively.
+Remember that the [PCB is our palette](https://github.com/fablabnk/PCB-SummerSchool/tree/main/PCBPalette.png) and there are many ways to use it's features and limitations creatively.

 Let's explore:
 - Silkscreening